CoffeJunkStudio/compound-error/README.md

 ## Why oh why yet another error utility for Rust?

 There is a reason!
-Most other error handling crates manage building a hierarchy of errors while `composite-error` tries to keep the error hierarchy flat, which makes error types simpler.
-Also, `composite-error` is kept as slim as possible to allow an easy start.
-That's the reason `composite-error` even exists; making things easier!
+Most other error handling crates manage building a hierarchy of errors while `compound-error` tries to keep the error hierarchy flat, which makes error types simpler.
+Also, `compound-error` is kept as slim as possible to allow an easy start.
+That's the reason `compound-error` even exists; making things easier!

-### What alternatives are there and why is `composite_error` better?
+### What alternatives are there and why is `compound-error` better?

 - [error-chain] - While being powerful, it is kind of hard to use when first getting started with it.
 Also, its syntax does not embrace Rust.
-It introduces some function-like macros defining their own syntax. `composite-error` limits itself to derive macros and derive macro helper attributes, the minimum needed to generate the impls for the error types.
+It introduces some function-like macros defining their own syntax. `compound-error` limits itself to derive macros and derive macro helper attributes, the minimum needed to generate the impls for the error types.
 - [quick-error] - Error specification is easy but the specification of errors also happens using function-like macros introducing own syntax.
-- [failure] - It is very complex. `composite-error` tries to be as simple as possible.
+- [failure] - It is very complex. `compound-error` tries to be as simple as possible.

 Also, non of these crates has the declared goal to keep the error hierarchy flat.
-This is the main contribution of the `composite-error` crate.
+This is the main contribution of the `compound-error` crate.

 [error-chain]: https://crates.io/crates/error-chain
 [quick-error]: https://crates.io/crates/quick-error